VishwamAI/CyberCity/README.md

 ### v1.0 alpha
 - exe module for exe module we check and re-design those
+### v1.5.0 ambada
+- some extra menu with application security
 ### v2.0 Beta has coming soon
 - after that we have doing some applications development i.e Benmap,cydra,Hellosploit
 - no changes for brupsuite